Interest Rate Calculator

 |---|---|---|---|---|

-| $20,000 | 5% | 48 months | $461 | $2,127 |
+| $20,000 | 5% | 48 months | $461 | $2,108 |

-| $20,000 | 7% | 48 months | $478 | $2,944 |
+| $20,000 | 7% | 48 months | $479 | $2,988 |

-| $30,000 | 6% | 60 months | $580 | $4,800 |
+| $30,000 | 6% | 60 months | $580 | $4,799 |

-| $30,000 | 9% | 60 months | $623 | $7,380 |
+| $30,000 | 9% | 60 months | $623 | $7,365 |

 How the Federal Reserve Affects Interest Rates

-- When the Fed cuts rates: borrowing costs fall and savings yields decline.
+- When the Fed cuts rates, borrowing costs fall and savings yields decline.

 The Fed adjusts rates to manage inflation and economic activity.
-Between 2022 and 2023, the Federal Reserve raised rates from near 0% to over 5.25%.
-This was the fastest rate-hike cycle in 40 years.
-Mortgage rates climbed above 7% while savings yields rose above 5%.
+Between 2022 and 2023 it raised rates from near 0% to above 5.25%, the fastest tightening cycle in four decades.
+Mortgage rates climbed past 7% while savings yields rose above 5%.
+Anyone running numbers through an interest calculator should watch the rate environment.
+It influences whether to borrow now, wait, or lock in a savings rate before cuts reduce returns.

 Limitations of This Calculator